Ellerbach/docfx-companion-tools/src/DocLinkChecker/README.md

 If no wildcards are used, the * wildcard is automatically appended to the URL.
 But if one or more wildcards are used this is not done.

 If the link is a web URL, an internal reference (starting with a '#') an e-mail address or a reference to a folder, it's not checked.
 Other links are checked if they exist in the existing docs hierarchy or on local disc (for code references).
-Errors are written to the ouput mentioning the filename, the linenumber and position in the line.
-In the check we also decode the references to make sure we properly check HTML enccoded strings as well (using %20 for instance).
+Errors are written to the output mentioning the filename, the line number and position in the line.
+In the check we also decode the references to make sure we properly check HTML encoded strings as well (using %20 for instance).

 All references are stored in a table to use in the check of the .attachments folder (with the -a flag).
 All files in this folder that are not referenced are marked as 'unreferenced'.
 If the -c flag is provided as well, the files are removed from the .attachments folder.